Yeqi-Fang/GRID_pipeline_dev/README.md

 ## Data Flow

+Explanation of how data flows through the pipeline system

 1. Raw data files are detected in source directories
 2. Data extraction is performed by the Parser class
 3. Correction and energy reconstruction is applied by the fix module